 5. Take a Day Trip to Yellowstone

 America’s oldest national park draws millions of visitors from May through September each year, and for good reason.
 It’s vast, incredibly diverse, and completely awe-inspiring.
-In my opinion, though, Yellowstone National Park is even more magical in the winter.
-And it’s just 50 miles from Big Sky.

-There is one caveat to visiting Yellowstone in the winter: most of the park roads are closed.
 The only exception is the road running from the North Entrance in Gardiner, near Mammoth Hot Springs, to the Northeast Entrance in Cooke City.
-Even that frequently closes due to winter storms, so I wouldn’t recommend driving by yourself.
+Even that frequently closes due to winter storms, so we don’t recommend driving by yourself.

-Instead, check out one of the “coolest” things to do in Big Sky Montana in winter: a Yellowstone snow coach or snowmobile tour.
-Several authorized providers offer slightly different variations, including a winter safari day trip and one that allows you to soak in Yellowstone’s natural hot springs.
+Instead, check out one of the ‘coolest’ things to do in Big Sky Montana in winter: a Yellowstone snow coach or snowmobile tour.

 Looking for more ways to experience Yellowstone National Park?